Candlestick Pattern

 04

-Bullish pin bar: long lower wick, small body near the top — rejection of lower prices
+Bearish pin bar: long upper wick, small body near bottom of candle

 05